Marxi7/CS50AI/README.md

 python degrees.py <dataset> <source_actor> <target_actor>
 ```

-- <dataset>: Choose the dataset to use.
+- dataset: Choose the dataset to use.
 Options are small, medium, and large.
-- <source_actor>: Name of the starting actor.
+- source_actor: Name of the starting actor.
-- <target_actor>: Name of the target actor.
+- target_actor: Name of the target actor.

 ```bash
 # Your Program should look like this in the terminal